 Is the result you found in a test repeatable?

 Note that holdouts can be difficult to maintain, results also have to be accurate and there can be reliability issues there.
-It also sacrafices from the solution benefit while running.
-Continuous holdouts can on the other hand lose attribution of any false positives, but they are easier to maintain.
+It also sacrifices the solution benefit while running.
+On the other hand, continuous holdouts can lose attribution of any false positives, but they are easier to maintain.

 The first alternative is flip tests, where you implement the winner and then rerun the test by removing the winner.
 Flip tests are probably the easiest to implement and most common to use, especially on a test-by-test basis.
 But, they got a burning question inside.
 What if it loses?